 14. Fossil Men’s ME3110 Townsman Watch

-Fossil is going all in with its classic design on this model.
-The two subdial chronograph is supplemented by a separate skeleton dial that gives you a glimpse of the watch's inner workings, but the inclusion of these dials doesn't crowd out the general beauty of the watch itself.
-The counterpoint of blue and gold is gorgeous, and there's a sense of art deco design in the bold, golden Roman numerals that identify the 3, 6, 9, and 12 o'clock indicators.
-Combined with the smart leather strap, it's a watch that offers a journey back to the past for less than $100.
+Fossil is going all-in with its classic design on this model.
+The two subdial chronographs are supplemented by a separate skeleton dial that gives you a glimpse of the watch's inner workings, but the inclusion of these dials doesn't crowd out the general beauty of the watch itself.
+The counterpoint of blue and gold is gorgeous, and there's a sense of art deco design in the bold, golden Roman numerals that represent the 3, 6, 9, and 12 o'clock indicators.
+Combined with the smart leather strap, this is a watch that offers a journey back to the past for less than $100.

 15. Citizen NB1031-53L Grand Touring Watch

-If you're looking for a great all around sports watch and you aren't afraid to put down some money for it, you'll love this Citizen Grand Touring model.
-The blue, white, and silver design is classic Citizen, but there's an extra layer of complexity created by the textured blue and blue bezel that rings around the edge.
-Fortunately, it's as functional as it is good looking.
-It makes use of Citizen's meticulously crafted automatic movement, and the sap crystal coating on the face results in a resilient watch that can also reduce the risk of glare when you're out in the sun.
+If you're looking for a great all-around sports watch and aren't afraid to put down some money for it, you're going to love this Citizen Grand Touring model.
+The blue, white, and silver design is classic Citizen, but there's an extra layer of complexity created by the textured blue and white bezel that rings around the edge.
+Fortunately, it's as functional as it is good-looking.
+It makes use of Citizen's meticulously crafted automatic movement, and the sap crystal coating on the face makes for a resilient watch that can also reduce the risk of glare when you're out in the sun.